crony-io/2d-assets-mcp/README.md

 ## Contributing

-Issues and pull requests are welcome.
-Before opening a PR:
+Issues and pull requests are always welcome.
+Just please, before you open a PR make sure to:

-1. Run `npm run check` or `pnpm run check` — zero errors required
+1. Run `pnpm run check` or `npm run check` (zero errors required).
-2. Keep new tools in their own file under `src/tools/`
+2. Keep new tools in their own file under `src/tools/`.
-3. Export new types from `src/types.ts` and schemas from `src/schemas.ts`
+3. Export new types from `src/types.ts` and schemas from `src/schemas.ts`.
-4. Update this README's **Tools Reference** section for any new or changed parameters
+4. Update this README's **Tools Reference** section for any new or changed parameters.